 - Weakened senses.
 Your taste and smell senses diminish with age.
-Seniors tend to lose sensitivity to salty and bitter tastes first, so you may be inclined to salt your food more heavily than before—even though seniors need less salt than younger people.
+Older adults tend to lose sensitivity to salty and bitter tastes first, so you may be inclined to salt your food more heavily than before—even though older adults need less salt than younger people.
 Use herbs, spices, and healthy oils—like olive oil—to season food instead of salt.
-Similarly, seniors tend to retain the ability to distinguish sweet tastes the longest, leading some to overindulge in sugary foods and snacks.
+Similarly, older adults tend to retain the ability to distinguish sweet tastes the longest, leading some to overindulge in sugary foods and snacks.
 Instead of adding sugar, try increasing sweetness to meals by using naturally sweet food such as fruit, peppers, or yams.

 - Medications and illness.
-Some prescription medications and health problems can often negatively influence appetite and may also affect taste, again leading seniors to add too much salt or sugar to their food.
+Some prescription medications and health problems can often negatively influence appetite and may also affect taste, again leading older adults to add too much salt or sugar to their food.
 Ask your doctor about overcoming side effects of medications or specific physical conditions.

 - Digestion.
 Due to a slowing digestive system, you generate less saliva and stomach acid as you get older, making it more difficult for your body to process certain vitamins and minerals, such as B12, B6 and folic acid, which are necessary to maintain mental alertness, a keen memory and good circulation.
 Up your fiber intake and talk to your doctor about possible supplements.